vivekragunathan/vivekragunathan.github.io/content/post/2024-02-01-my-scala-story.md

 Without second thought, it is the `implicit`s, which extend to type classes.
 Implicit gives you a whole new model of defining dependencies.
 Typeclasses threw away conventional inheritance out of the window.

-Particularly, recursive implicit resolution was my _Aha!
+In particular, recursive implicit resolution was my _Aha!
 Scala is awesome_ moment.

 **How has Scala influenced your approach to solving programming problems?**

 Scala was my gateway into functional programming.
-It has taught me not only to develop an intuition to abstract but establish/use abstraction patterns.
-In contrast to object oriented languages, the abstractions and patterns in the functional world cannot be discarded as subjective.
-There are proofs.
-Functor laws for instance.
+It taught me to develop an intuition to abstract and establish/use abstraction patterns.
+In contrast to object-oriented languages, functional abstractions/patterns cannot be discarded as subjective because they are backed by proof.
+Functor laws, for instance.

-The other big influence is this idea of declarative lazy style.
-You describe / declare your program but not execute until you have declared it fully.
-It is a powerful idea that brings up nice patterns in such a style of programming.
+The other big influence for me is the idea of declarative lazy style.
+You describe/declare your program but do not execute it until you have declared it fully.
+It is a powerful idea that brings up nice patterns.
 To explain this idea to newcomers, I use punched cards (or mainframes) as an example.
 You write your program fully and submit it for execution.
-It is kind of a funny loose example but easy to get the message across. 🤷‍♂️
+Despite being a funny and loose example, it gets the message across. 🤷‍♂️

 **What is your favorite programming meme?**